Your Student Visa Guide

 Under the streamlined processing arrangements and the simplified student visa framework (SSVF), certain Student Visa Applicants from specified countries and/or who are enrolled in a course of study with a particular education institution in Australia may not be required to provide documentary evidence of their satisfaction of the financial requirement.

-Notwithstanding these streamlined arrangements, Student Visa Applicants must generally provide evidence of their financial capacity to cover the following minimum expenses in at least one of the following ways:
+Notwithstanding these streamlined arrangements, you must generally provide evidence that you have the financial capacity to cover the following minimum expenses in at least one of the following ways:

 @inclusivemigration So it doesn't seem like the Australian Government has changed the law about this yet but they've updated the financial requirements for Student Visas on their website which could indicate that change is coming. #studentvisa #migrationlawyer #immigrationlawyer #studyinaustralia ♬ original sound - Inclusive Migration Lawyer